 Cisco WebEx Teams/Meetings

 Webex Teams is an application-driven cloud platform for continuous teamwork with secure video meetings, group messaging, calling, file sharing, and whiteboarding.
 It can act as a collaboration client, a video conferencing and meeting solution, a phone system, or all of the above in just a single app.
 This means you don’t have to switch between multiple tools.
 Beyond the desktop and mobile version of the app, it can interact with Cisco hardware on the desktop and in board rooms for a fluent feel and experience.

 Microsoft Teams (formerly Skype) / Surface Hub

 Microsoft Teams brings together the full breadth and depth of Office 365, providing a true chat-based hub for teamwork while providing customers the opportunity to create a more open, fluid, and digital environment.
 Microsoft Teams is built on existing Microsoft technologies woven together by Office 365 Groups.
 The Surface Hub is the Microsoft Conference Room device that interacts with the Office 365 platform for screen sharing, video meetings, whiteboarding, and communication control.

 In today's world, your employees, clients, and business partners are expecting to connect with you in the way that works best for them.
 If the options aren’t provided for your staff, they will look for ways to collaborate on their own and find solutions known as Shadow IT (the use of unauthorized apps and devices).

-As 2019 budgeting season is upon us, it is a great time to think about how your business could benefit from a robust unified communication solution.
-If you want to learn more about UC/UCaaS and determine which solution is right for your business, reach out to us at email@example.com or via phone at 888.634.6737.
+As 2019 budgeting season is upon us, it is a great time to think about how your business could benefit from a robust unified communication and collaboration solution.
+If you want to learn more about UCC/UCaaS and determine which solution is right for your business, reach out to us at email@example.com or via phone at 888.634.6737.